apostrophecms/apostrophe/packages/db-connect/README.md

 ```
 sqlite:///path/to/database.db
-sqlite://:memory:
 ```

-File-based or in-memory SQLite databases using `better-sqlite3`.
+File-based SQLite databases using `better-sqlite3`.
+In-memory databases (`sqlite://:memory:`) are not supported — the adapter assumes a persistent store suitable for hosting an ApostropheCMS site.

 ### Multi-Schema PostgreSQL (multipostgres)